Ji Seong-ho: Escape

 Ji's mother and sister defected from North Korea in 2004.
 In 2006, Ji and his brother escaped from the North, crossing the Tumen River into China.
 Ji nearly drowned in the river.
 After the crossing, Ji insisted that his brother leave him behind, lest his disability result in capture for both of them.
 With the aid of religious groups and others, Ji managed to make his way across China.
 He was ultimately reunited with his brother in South Korea.
-He left the North "because (he) was in search of freedom.
-In more simple terms, (he) wanted to be treated as a human."
+Ji's mother and sister disappeared after their defection and he has not heard from them since.
+He left the North "because [he] was in search of freedom.
+In more simple terms, [he] wanted to be treated as a human."

 Ji's father tried to cross into China the same way, but was caught and murdered.

 South Korea

 After settling in South Korea, Ji converted to Christianity and has initiated various projects to help North Koreans who are still in the North as well as those who have escaped to the South.

 A December 2011 report described him as "well integrated" compared to most other defectors, and said that "his surviving relatives have joined him".
 Also, government help had allowed him to enroll in college to study law.
 He had founded a group called Now Action & Unity for NK Human Rights (NAUH), which "raises awareness of North Korean human-rights abuses and has paid for defectors to move from China to South Korea".
-The group's members “hold street campaigns during weekends in Seoul, unfurling banners and giving out leaflets, and organise lectures".
+The group's members "hold street campaigns during weekends in Seoul, unfurling banners and giving out leaflets, and organise lectures".
 The report stated that Ji was "grateful for his new life" every day.

-He said that he had experienced a mixture of feelings at the news of Kim Jong-il's death on 17 December 2011.
+He said that he had experienced a mixture of feelings at the news of Kim Jong Il's death on December 17, 2011.
 "When I first heard about Kim Jong-il's death I felt exultation, but there were many thoughts", he said.
 "I thought about my father's death.
 I regret that Kim Jong-il died too happily, too easily.
 But I thought, now North Korea's 23 million people can live a better life."
 He hoped that the regime change would make a positive difference for the North Korean people.
 "I'm living a better life in South Korea now, but I'm sorry for the other North Koreans still suffering under the dictatorship", he said.
 "It's the difference between heaven and hell.
 In North Korea you live the life of a machine."
 Saying that North Koreans "weren't brainwashed to worship Kim Jong-un", he said, "I expect the third generation of the dictatorship will not last long because of that fact."
 He also said that he believed the peninsula would be unified in his lifetime.